“We have to return to this foundation and start over again

 Greek philosopher Heraclitus would have recognized his own world view of

 “opposites in harmony” and of everything being in perpetual flux.
-We recognize
+We

-4 Revolutionary Cosmology versus Official
+4. Revolutionary Cosmology versus Official Cosmology

 Two aspects of the Cellular Universe need to be

 explained.
 First, the adoption of the Cellular Universe model represents a

 Revolution in Cosmology

-In the chronicles of cosmology great emphasis is
+In the chronicles of cosmology, great emphasis is

-system was not a revolutionary new theory;
+importance, the Copernican world system was not a revolutionary new theory;

-it was, more precisely, the rediscovery of the ancient Aristarchos (of Samos) Heliocentric
+it was, more precisely, the rediscovery of the ancient Aristarchos (of Samos)

-of the light of Copernicus, Kepler, and Galileo.
+before the appearance of the light of Copernicus, Kepler, and Galileo.

 revolution with the development of general relativity theory and the

-discovery of cosmic redshift, followed subsequently by the enthronement of the
+discovery of cosmic redshift, followed subsequently by the enthronement of

 Yet the model was a consistent failure and made no useful predictions.
 Truly